andreamazz/SlideOutNavigation/README.md

 --------------------
 As of version 1.0.0 AMSlideOutNavigationController's configuration can be handled by passing an NSDictionary to it.
 The default values can be found in  AMSlideOutNavigationController.m.
 Here's a brief description of the possible options:

-    AMOptionsEnableShadow           // @(BOOL), Enables the shadow under the content's view.
+    AMOptionsEnableGesture          // @(BOOL), Enables the pan gesture.
+Defaults to YES AMOptionsEnableShadow           // @(BOOL), Enables the shadow under the content's view.
 Defaults to YES AMOptionsSetButtonDone          // @(BOOL), Sets the Menu button's state to 'Done' when the tray is open.
 Defaults to NO AMOptionsUseBorderedButton      // @(BOOL), Sets the Menu button to have a bordered style.
 Defaults to NO